• Home

 The hardest part for me with my DIY Painted Glam Desk makeover was finding the perfect hardware.
 I tried Hobby Lobby and lots of other places.
 I eventually found the middle drawer pull overseas.
 Yesss!
 I ordered online using the Aliexpress app.
 The 2.5 inch drawer pulls on both ends were purchased on Amazon.
 They weren’t as gold as I wanted so I applied a little Rub N Buff in Antique Gold to all hardware which dries really quick and easy to apply with your fingers.
 I’ll post link for two end drawer pulls below.

 Closeup of middle Drawer pull.
 Looks much lighter in manufacture’s photo because I used gold Rub N Buff on mine.
-See more vintage like drawer pulls here.
+See more vintage like drawer pulls here or right click on the photo, use Google lens to reverse search for the photo to see other places that is selling this particular drawer pull.

 The chair in the photo was also painted.
 Yesss!
 Leather can be painted.
 Click link to check it out!